ese5160/final-project-a07g-a14g-t04-crazy-thursday/A07G_README.md

 HRS 07 - A limit switch shall be used with IR sensor to cross validate that the cell phone is placed in the box

+HRS 08 - A 6-DOF IMU supporting I2C connection shall be used to detect whether the box has been moved or not，>10Hz sample rate is enough.

 ### 1.2 SRS

 #### 1.2.1 Overview